 After the release of her downtempo-leaning EP Moonlight in 2019, the influence of house, pop, acid, and breakbeat began seeping deeper into TSHA's craft.
 This led to a vibrant and lively evolution of TSHA's sound that caught the eye of the dance and electronic music community, attracting attention from platforms like DJ Mag, Billboard, and Mixmag, as well as artists like Bonobo and Gorillaz.

-The themes of ‘young forever’ seamlessly carry into the next track "In The Night", along with the sound of the 2000s era yet through a different lens.
-While "Girls" pulls from 2000s electro, "In the Night" AND my favorite track in the album "Can't Dance" featuring Master Peace is quite reminiscent of Craig David's mixture of UKG and r&b by virtue of the glittery plucks.
-Lyrically, the "drum & bass" gem "Can't Dance" is flowing with angst and frustration and this is ironically supported by energetic production that's brought to life by firey drums and immersive synth textures.
+The themes of young forever seamlessly carry into the next track "In The Night", along with the sound of the 2000s era yet through a different lens.
+While "Girls" draws from early 2000s electro influences, "In the Night" and my favorite track on the album, "Can't Dance" featuring Master Peace, have a vibe reminiscent of Craig David’s blend of UK garage and R&B, especially with their glittery plucked melodies.
+Lyrically, the drum and bass gem "Can't Dance" is flowing with angst and frustration and this is ironically supported by energetic production that's brought to life by firey drums and immersive synth textures.
 This is the single that seems to shed light on the feelings around vulnerabilities as a teenager while simultaneously carrying a hopeful, youthful allure to it.

 Stay up to date.